SCarlsen7757/SimhubDashMenuPlugin/README.md

 It's possible to make a configuration screen by using the the following properties:

-* `ConfigMode`
-* `ActiveConfigField`
-* `FieldType`

-`ConfigMode` is true when it's possible to navigate and change the configuration of the displayed fields.
+* `ConfigMode` is true when it's possible to navigate and change the configuration of the displayed fields.

-`ActiveConfigField` is the current index of the displayed field that can be changed.
+* `ActiveConfigField` is the current index of the displayed field that can be changed.

-`FieldType` is the type of field that is in configuration mode.
+* `FieldType` is the type of field that is in configuration mode.
 It can have the value `Data` or `Gauge`.

 Changes are automatically saved, and it is not possible to undo changes to the configuration except by manually reverting the changes yourself.